Skip to main content

 Self-care info

 There is a lot of information on this page.
-We encourage you to go slow, review the information at your own pace and take lots of breaks from the screen.
+We encourage you to go slow, go at your own pace and take lots of breaks from the screen.

 Using Post-COVID-19 Interdisciplinary Clinical Care Network resources & guidelines